jaco4873/cds-visual-analytics-2025/src/assignment_2/README.md

 - The Logistic Regression classifier provides a baseline performance but is limited in capturing complex patterns in image data.
 - The Neural Network classifier generally achieves higher accuracy but requires more computational resources.
 - Converting to grayscale reduces dimensionality (and training time) but impacts accuracy for color-sensitive classes.

+## Results Analysis

+The experiments on the CIFAR-10 dataset yielded interesting findings:

+### Logistic Regression Classifier
+- Achieved an overall accuracy of 29.58% on the test set
+- Best performance on truck (40.26% F1-score) and automobile (36.78% F1-score) classes
+- Struggled most with cat (18.63% F1-score) and deer (20.81% F1-score) classes
+- Converged after 121 iterations with the saga solver

+### Neural Network Classifier
+- Achieved a significantly higher overall accuracy of 43.17%
+- Best performance on ship (52.84% F1-score) and automobile (52.15% F1-score) classes
+- Still struggled with cats (26.33% F1-score), suggesting this class is inherently challenging
+- Early stopping triggered after 48 iterations

+Looking at both models, it's clear the neural network does a much better job with these complex images, even when converted to grayscale.
+It's interesting that cats were consistently the hardest class for both models to identify - probably because cats have more varied poses and appearances than other classes.
+I noticed vehicles (cars, trucks, ships) were the easiest to classify across both models, which makes sense since they have more consistent shapes and features.
+This pattern suggests that object distinctiveness matters more than the actual complexity of the object when it comes to classification performance.

 ## References